 But email began to be encoded using the same language as webpages: HTML.
 In HTML email, words can be bold or underlined, we can insert images, and more.
 Now email could be as “pretty” and complex as a magazine page.

-Since many email programs simply used the web browser to display HTML, email messages could also now do things.
+Since many email programs simply used the web browser to display HTML, email messages could now also do things.

 Then came malware.